wikiZ/RedGuard/README.md

 ![1653118330(1).png](https://github.com/wikiZ/RedGuardImage/raw/main/1656308972417.jpg)

-Random TLS JARM fingerprints are updated each time RedGuard is started to prevent this from being used to authenticate C2 facilities.
+Random TLS JARM fingerprints are updated each time RedGuard is started to prevent this from being used to authenticate C2 infrastructure.

 ![1653118330(1).png](https://github.com/wikiZ/RedGuardImage/raw/main/d2d8d30fcd349bd4567c685aaa93451.jpg)

-In the case of using your own certificate, modify the HasCert parameter in the configuration file to true to prevent normal communication problems caused by the incompatibility of the CipherSuites encryption suite with the custom certificate caused by the randomization of JARM confusion.
+In the case of using your own certificate, modify the HasCert parameter in the configuration file to `true` to prevent normal communication problems caused by the incompatibility of the CipherSuites encryption suite with the custom certificate caused by JARM obfuscation randomization.

 ```bash
 # Whether to use the certificate you have applied for true/false
 HasCert      = false
 ```

-## RedGuard Usage
+## RedGuard Parameters

 ```bash
 root@VM-4-13-ubuntu:~# ./RedGuard -h